Bureau of Indian Affairs, Interior.

 Under the criteria in Executive Order 12630, this rule does not affect individual property rights protected by the Fifth Amendment nor does it involve a compensable “taking.”
 A takings implication assessment is therefore not required.

 Under the criteria in Executive Order 13132, this rule has no substantial direct effect on the States, on the relationship between the national government and the States, or on the distribution of power and responsibilities among the various levels of government.
-This rule ensures notification to State and local governments of a BIA official's decision to take land into trust and the right to administratively appeal such decision.
-This rule also ensures notification to State and local governments of an AS-IA official's decision through publication in the Federal Register.
+This rule corrects BIA mailing addresses.

 G. Civil Justice Reform (E.O.
 12988)

 This rule complies with the requirements of Executive Order 12988.
-Specifically, this rule has been reviewed to eliminate errors and ambiguity and written to minimize litigation; and is written in clear language and contains clear legal standards.
+Specifically, this rule meets the criteria of section 3(a) requiring all regulations be reviewed to eliminate errors and ambiguity and be written to minimize litigation and meets the criteria of section 3(b)(2) requiring that all regulations be written in clear language and contain clear legal standards.